Why Some People See Ghosts and Other Apparitions

 There are potential explanations (even if some people won't believe them).

 The movie was science fiction, but the encounter that Bullock’s character has with a "being" who appears in a moment of desperation is a human experience far more common than you might think.
-Psychologists refer to it as the “sensed presence.”
+Psychologists refer to it as the “sensed presence,” and it is one of many reasons that most scientists remain very skeptical about the existence of ghosts.

 The "Sensed Presence"

-Possible explanations for a sensed presence include the motion of boats, atmospheric or geomagnetic activity, and altered sensations and states of consciousness induced by changes in brain chemistry triggered by stress, lack of oxygen, monotonous stimulation, or a buildup of hormones.
-There is in fact exciting new evidence from a research group led by Olaf Blanke demonstrating that it is the precise stimulation of specific brain regions that tricks people into feeling the "presence" of a ghostly apparition.
+Possible explanations for a sensed presence include the motion of boats, atmospheric or geomagnetic activity, and altered sensations and states of consciousness induced by changes in brain chemistry triggered by stress, hypothermia, a lack of oxygen, monotonous stimulation, or a buildup of hormones.
+There is, in fact, exciting new evidence from a research group led by Olaf Blanke demonstrating that it is the precise stimulation of specific brain regions that tricks people into feeling the "presence" of a ghostly apparition.

 Environmental psychologist Peter Suedfeld also thinks that what we do cognitively changes under these circumstances and may play a role.